-Planks offer up a rustic and elegant atmosphere without having to bother with the issues that come up with traditional drywall.
+Planks offer a rustic and elegant atmosphere without having to bother with the issues with traditional drywall.

 After the planks are hung, you won’t have to do much in terms of maintenance outside of ensuring that they stay dry.
 This is especially true if you first seal them with lacquer.

 Wall panels can make any space look elegant while also adding a bit of dimension and depth to a surface that is otherwise quite flat.

 These panels are ones you used to see only in high-end cocktail lounges and boutique hotels, but they are becoming more popular in homes.

 They are not as expensive as some of the other options though they can cost a bit more than some of the items on this list.

 You can consider them like kitchen backsplashes in that you can get any manner of colors, designs and patterns, material types, and more to work with.
 The options are virtually limitless.

 This is probably the alternative that is most similar to drywall.